 Let’s get started on how to install box molding in your own home!

-How to Plan & Install Box Molding to a Wall
+DIY to Install Picture Frame (or Box) Molding to a Wall

 For a complete list of materials used for this project, scroll to the bottom of the post.
 This post includes affiliate links, thank you for supporting Building Bluebird!